casefoundation/IIRMa/Readme.md

 options and features available or, potentially, apply it to data outside the Impact Investing sector.

-If this is of interest to you or your teams, please  [visit the wiki](https://github.com/casefoundation/IIRMa/wiki).
+To learn more about how you can use this open source project to visualize your data, please [visit the wiki](https://github.com/casefoundation/IIRMa/wiki).

 # The Origins of IIRMa